AlyoshaVasilieva/city17/README.md

 ## City17
-A Rust serverless function to retrieve and relay a playlist for Twitch livestreams/VODs.
+A [Rust][rust] serverless function to retrieve and relay a playlist for Twitch livestreams/VODs.

 By running this in specific countries and using [a browser extension][ext] to redirect certain network requests to this function, Twitch will not display any ads.